 A nursing auxiliary has been fined for accessing a patient’s medical records without a valid legal reason.

-Waddell, of Walsall Street, Newport, admitted unlawfully accessing personal data in breach of s55 of the Data Protection Act 1998 when she appeared at Cwmbran Magistrates’ Court.
+[Name, location redacted], of Newport, admitted unlawfully accessing personal data in breach of s55 of the Data Protection Act 1998 when she appeared at Cwmbran Magistrates’ Court.
 She was fined £232 and was ordered to pay £150 costs as well as a £30 victim surcharge.

 Of the eight criminal prosecutions the Information Commissioner’s Office (ICO) has brought in 2017 against NHS employees for breaching patient privacy, three have been in Wales.